MikaylaMiklos/MART341-WebDesign/WebDesignHomework/Assignment6/readme.md

 #### Float and Margin experience

 For my left and right images using float was super easy, and I had no problems.
-However the photo in the middle gave me problems since it kept on aligning to the right, I couldn't figure out a way to center align it unfortunately.
+However the photo in the middle gave me problems since it kept on aligning to the right, I couldn't figure out a way to center align it unfortunately even with the margins.
 I tried other Style ways in attempt to center it, but none worked.
 In the end I just Adjusted the width to make it look center.
 This was my only problem, I was using w3schools throughout making my website which helped streamline the process.